A correction function-based kernel-free boundary integral method for elliptic PDEs with implicitly defined interfaces: Numerical results

 Note that the solution to the Poisson Neumann BVP is only determined up to an additive constant.
 We first subtract a constant from the right-hand side of the linear system such that it has zero mean.
 At the same time, the matrix-vector products in the GMRES iterations are subtracted by a constant such that their means are zero.
 To compute numerical errors, we need to add a constant to the numerical solution such that it matches the exact solution at a point.

 Numerical results and the numerical solution are presented in \Cref{tab:3d-neu-poi} and \Cref{fig:poi-neu-3d}, respectively.
 Fourth-order accuracy in both the $L_2$ and maximum norms is reached for the Neumann BVP.
 In this example, the GMRES iteration number decreases slightly as the grid refines.
-Since the discrete linear system mimics the original well-conditioned BIE and the approximation with a fine grid is more accurate.
-We believe that the better approximation property with a fine grid gives a linear system with a better condition number and is the main reason that is responsible for the faster convergence of the GMRES method.
+Since the discrete linear system mimics the original well-conditioned BIE, the approximation with a fine grid is more accurate.
+We believe that the better approximation property of a fine grid gives a linear system with a better condition number and is responsible for the faster convergence of the GMRES method.

 Theoretically, the computational complexity in three space dimensions is $\mathcal{O}(N^3\log N + N_b)$.
 The cost of boundary operations is more important than that in two space dimensions since the polynomial approximation for the correction function needs more terms in this case.
 As a result, the overall computational cost is closer to $\mathcal{O}(N^2)$ since we have $N_b=\mathcal{O}(N^2)$.